rexrainbow/phaser3-rex-notes/docs/docs/textedit.md

 Create a text editor ([input element](textedit.md)) above text object.

-- Size, font size, font family, font color, background color of text editor will be equal to text object.
+- Size, font size, font family, font color, background color, background corner radius, padding-left, padding-right of text editor will be assigned from text object.
 - Text object will be invisible when text editor is opened.
 - Store reference of text editor at `textObject._editor`.
 - Text editor will be closed when